 There are four types of graph templates: Blank, One Quadrant, Four Quadrant, and Polar.
 You can alter the size and color of the graph axes too!

 You can save graphs in native Graph Maker format or you can export them in a number of popular graphics formats too!
 JPEG, GIF, BMP, and TIFF are all standard image types.
 You can also export your graph in EMF, which is a vector format file.
 This is useful for exporting your graphs for printing purposes.
 The zoomed graph here depicts a vector export zoomed at over 400% to show the smoothing features of EMF exported graphs.
+Take a look at the gallery page to see what you can do with Graph Maker today.

 Graph Maker has the tools to make your graphs pop in no time flat.
 Whether you like bling or are the conservative graphing type, Graph Maker can accommodate and help you get the job done with ease.